-RSC is fully approved by the Higher Learning Commission to offer online degree programs—and currently offers seven degree programs online.
-Although physically located in eastern Oklahoma County, RSC has an impact upon the metropolitan Oklahoma City area—with 70 percent of its students coming from outside of the College’s Technical Service District.
-RSC prides itself as a community educational and cultural asset—but remains focused on students.
+Established in 1970, Rose State College (RSC) is a public institution of higher education, fully accredited by the Higher Learning Commission.
+RSC serves students with over 60 in-person and online degree/certificate plans—offering the Associate in Arts, Associate in Science, Associate in Applied Science, and specialized certificates.
+Although physically located in eastern Oklahoma County, RSC has a widespread impact across the metropolitan Oklahoma City area and the state of Oklahoma, with 70 percent of its students coming from outside of the College’s Technical Service District.
+RSC prides itself as a community educational and cultural asset while remaining focused on its students.

 As a public and open admission institution that grants associate degrees, Rose State College provides higher education programs and services intended to foster lifelong learning for a diverse population.